mndillon/toki-pona-nanpa-linja-n/README.md

 ## Large Number Units

 ### Standard Units
-Used when non-zero digits follow the block:
+Used when non-zero digits follow the block.

+Adds more context, makes the assumption that the string of digits represents a numeric value:

 ```
 tasa = thousand